 Fintech in the Middle East and Africa: Regional Review

 MENA is one of the world's most heterogeneous regions, spanning three continents and 21 countries, with a population of close to 600 million.
 It is a culturally, politically and economically diverse region that also encompasses the six Arab states that are members of the Gulf Coordination Council.
-This diversity is reflected in the vastly different stages of advancement of the FinTech industries across the region.
+This diversity is reflected in the vastly different stages of advancement of the FinTech industries and mobile banking solutions across the region.

 The GCC countries appear the readiest for FinTech adoption in the Middle East and Africa, "thanks to the preference of clients for digital banking, the ready availability of financial capital, and a push by regulators.”